Muskan, Natalia: Symbol Of Hope, Resilience

 Fight against violence

 Natalia’s foundation supports 110 acid attack survivors.
-She stresses the urgency of immediate medical care and comprehensive support for survivors, urging governments worldwide to prioritise these needs.
-Both Natalia and Muskan emphasise the importance of speaking up against violence.
-Natalia, honoured with the BBC Radio Outlook Inspiration Award in 2016 and the U.S. Women of Courage Award in 2017, promotes the ethos of ‘No More Masks,’ encouraging victims to break their silence.
+She stresses the urgency of immediate medical care and comprehensive support for survivors, urging governments worldwide to prioritize these needs.
+Both Natalia and Muskan emphasize the importance of speaking up against violence.
+Natalia, honored with the BBC Radio Outlook Inspiration Award in 2016 and the U.S. Women of Courage Award in 2017, promotes the ethos of ‘No More Masks,’ encouraging victims to break their silence.
 Her life story, "The Rebirth of Natalia Ponce de Leon,” inspires global audiences.
-She has participated in the United Nations’ discussions and debates on supporting acid attack survivors to advance their mental, physical, and social status.
+She has participated in a United Nations’ Commission on the Status of Women panel with ReSurge International on the gendered outcomes of burn injuries and supporting acid attack survivors to advance their mental, physical, and social status.

 Their collaboration has spurred a global movement against gender-based violence, with Muskan calling for comprehensive support systems, including medical care, for Nepali acid attack victims.